 School Site Health Offices

 The Health Technician at each school is an unlicensed medical professional that is CPR and First Aid certificated.
 They work under the license of the credentialed school nurse.
 Health Technicians are trained in procedures to a level of competence and safety to meet the needs of students in the school district.
-If a Health Technician has a question or needs clarification the RN is available to assist.
+If a Health Technician has a question or needs clarification the School Nurse is available to assist.

 A Few Suggestions from the Health Office:

 - No student is allowed to have medication (prescription or over-the-counter) at school without an authorization form signed by the parent and the prescribing physician.
 This includes over-the-counter medications, herbal supplements, prescription medication, creams, and ointment.
 The Health Office cannot administer any medications without this authorization.
 To obtain the form, or if you have any question, please contact the Health Office.

 - Keep your child home if they:

 - Have a fever greater than 100º (may return to school if fever is normal for 24 hours without the use of fever reducing medicine)

 - Have vomited in the last 24 hours